 You need to be diligent.
 If you are struggling to get in touch with their previous manager, is that because the said manager does not exist?
 Does the university have no record of their degree?

 That isn't an admin error.
 That means somebody is telling lies.
 Verifying who a candidate is who they say they are and have done what they say they've done is critical.

 Ask the right questions.
-Go in detail and ask about how the candidate performed, why they left the company, how they handled feedback, what their weakest points were and what they brought to the table.
+Go into detail and ask about how the candidate performed, why they left the company, how they handled feedback, what their weakest points were and what they brought to the table.
 Finally, ask the former employer if they would hire the candidate again.